shivam060404/LabSyncAI/labsync3.0/LabSyncai/docs/SOLUTION_OVERVIEW.md

 ## Impact

-LabSyncAI democratizes access to health insights, making medical data actionable and understandable for everyone.
+LabSync.AI democratizes access to health insights, making medical data actionable and understandable for everyone.
 It empowers users to take control of their health, supports early detection of health issues, and bridges gaps in communication and accessibility—especially for underserved populations.